Skip to content

 • Launching bold strategies to increase the amount of farmland under organic production and grow the market for organic food and goods.

-• Influencing policies, standards, and regulations to ensure that a diversity of producers can go organic and stay organic.
+• Influencing policies, standards, and regulations to ensure that producers can go organic and stay organic.

 • Providing a suite of certification programs that support our members while providing high quality organic certification services and education programs.